yshlae/ResQnect-/README.md

 To run the **ResQnect** system, follow these steps for a smooth experience:

+  # ResQnect Disaster Response and Relief Management System

+To run the **ResQnect Disaster Response and Relief Management System**, follow these detailed steps:

+---

+## 1. Setup and Run the Program

-1. **Prepare the Code Files**
+1. **Save the Code**
+   Clone or download the project files into a single directory.
-   - Save all the necessary Java files (e.g., `Volunteer.java`, `Resource.java`, `Task.java`, `DisasterResponseSystem.java`) in a single project folder.
+   Ensure the files include the Java source files (e.g., `Volunteer.java`, `Resource.java`, `Task.java`, `Main.java`).

 2. **Compile the Program**
-   - Open your terminal or IDE, navigate to the project folder, and compile the main script:
+   - Open a terminal or command prompt.
+   - Navigate to the directory where the files are stored.
+   - Compile all Java files using the command:
      ```bash
-     javac DisasterResponseSystem.java
+     javac *.java
      ```

-3. **Execute the Program**
+3. **Run the Program**
-   - Run the compiled program with:
+   - Start the system by running the main file:
      ```bash
-     java DisasterResponseSystem
+     java Main
      ```

-4. **Main Menu Options**
+---

+## 2. Main Menu

-   - After launching the program, you will be greeted with a menu offering the following options:
+When the program starts, the main menu will be displayed, offering the following options:

-     - **1. Manage Volunteers**: Add, view, update, or delete volunteers.
-     - **2. Manage Resources**: Track resources like food, water, and medical supplies.
-     - **3. Assign Tasks**: Assign specific disaster response tasks to volunteers.
+1. Volunteer Management
+2. Resource Management
+3. Task Assignment
+4. Disaster Response Tracker
+5. Response Time Reports
+6. Exit

+Enter the corresponding number to access the desired functionality.

+---

+## 3. Volunteer Management: Adding a New Volunteer

+- Choose **1.
+Volunteer Management** from the main menu.
+- The system will prompt you to:
+  - Enter the **name** of the volunteer.
+  - Specify the **type** of volunteer (e.g., Medical, Rescue, or General).
+  - Indicate the volunteer’s **availability** (e.g., Available or Unavailable).
+- After inputting the details, the system will save the volunteer information for future use.

+---

+## 4. Resource Management: Adding Resources

+- Select **2.
+Resource Management** from the main menu.
+- The system will prompt you to add critical disaster response resources:
+  - Enter details such as the quantity of **food**, **water**, or **medical supplies**.
+- Resource data will be stored securely and accessed when needed during disaster management.

+---

+## 5. Task Assignment: Assigning Tasks to Volunteers

+- From the main menu, select **3.
+Task Assignment**.
+- You will be asked to:
+  - Select an **available volunteer** from the list.
+  - Assign a **task** (e.g., delivering medical aid, conducting rescue operations).
+- The system will update the task list and mark the task as **Assigned**, keeping a record of volunteer responsibilities.

+---

+## 6. Disaster Response Tracker: Tracking and Updating Tasks

-     - **4. Track Tasks**: Monitor the progress of assigned tasks.
+- Choose **4.
+Disaster Response Tracker** to view ongoing tasks.
+- The system will display:
+  - A list of assigned tasks with their **status** (e.g., Assigned, In Progress, Completed).
+- You can update task statuses to reflect real-time progress, ensuring efficient disaster management.

+---

+## 7. Response Time Reports: Viewing Task Completion Statistics

-     - **5. Response Time Reports**: Generate reports for analysis and future planning.
+- Select **5.
+Response Time Reports** from the main menu.
+- The system will generate detailed reports showing:
+  - The time taken to complete each task.
+  - The assigned and completion timestamps.
+- These insights help analyze the efficiency of disaster response operations.

+---

+## 8. Exit the Program

-     - **6. Exit**: Close the application safely.
+- Choose **6.
+Exit** to safely close the application.

-5. **Perform Actions**
-   - Navigate through the menu by entering the corresponding number for each option.
-For instance, selecting **1** will allow you to manage volunteer information, such as adding a new volunteer with their details.

-6. **Save and Exit**
-   - The program automatically saves data to files (e.g., `volunteers.json`, `resources.json`) to preserve it across sessions.
-Use the **Exit** option to terminate the application securely.
+- Ensure all tasks, volunteers, and resources are updated before exiting to maintain data integrity.

 By following these steps, users can efficiently utilize **ResQnect** to prepare for and respond to disasters while maintaining organized records and reports.